rlcurrall/actix-token-auth/README.md

 ### 5. Open Browser

 Once you have completed all the above steps, you can now open your browser to http://web.my-app.test:3000 to be able to interact with the application.

+## Side not about Actix Identity
+The Actix server also implements authentication using Actix Identity (cookie auth).
+You will see some commented out code in the Vue app where it is making requests to a different login endpoint.
+This is certainly a viable solution to setting up authentication with the API, though cannot be easily used by mobile applications, and does not provide the same ability to easily see all logged in devices and revoke their access.